nicholascdunn/sart-tp/README.md

-# Sustained Attention to Response Task with Thought Probes (SART-TP) in PsychoPy.
+# Sustained Attention to Response Task with Thought Probes (SART-TP)
+PsychoPy
+Version 1.0

 ## Description
 This task was developed based on the Cristoff et al. (2021) study, which used a SART with Thought Probes to assess mindwandering.